Nineteen children and counting

 Technology has given users of genealogical databases the opportunity to know more about themselves, to expose family secrets and explore historical roots with forensic exactitude.
 The databases now have millions of subscribers, and as their popularity has grown, so too has their influence: When the coronavirus pandemic began, for instance, both Ancestry and 23andMe announced that they had started large-scale studies using their databases to look for genetic clues for patterns of infection.

 But what if the information that’s now increasingly available, and increasingly part of the mainstream, becomes overwhelming, as Cleary says has happened to him?
-In the two years since that first message of gratitude, he has learned that there were not just two donor children but at least 19, that many lived within two hours of his own home, and that he may never really know how many donor children exist.
+In the two years since that first message of gratitude, he has learned that there were not just two donor children but at least 19, that many lived within two hours of his home, and that he may never really know how many donor children exist.
 The knowledge he’s gained because of expanding technology has hauled the most intimate details of his life into a courtroom as part of a lawsuit he filed and has led him to say, “I wish in retrospect I was ignorant of all this.”

 None of that was on Cleary’s mind, though, as he read the first message and began to type out a response.